zachary013/ml-labs/README.md

 ## Prerequisites

-To run these notebooks, you'll need:
+To run the notebooks, ensure you have:

 - Python 3.7+
 - Jupyter Notebook or JupyterLab
-- Required Python libraries (see `requirements.txt`)
+- Required Python libraries listed in `requirements.txt`

 ## Installation